 According to the U.S. Securities and Exchange Commission October U.S. Credit Market Report, “Of the $54 trillion of credit in the U.S. financial system, $13.2 trillion of credit exposure is concentrated in banks, $9.4 trillion is concentrated in federal agencies and government- sponsored enterprises (GSEs), and $5.7 trillion is concentrated in investment companies…The institutional stability [from well capitalized banking], combined with and enhanced by the actions of the Federal Reserve and other governmental actions, in particular, the CARES Act, has enhanced market stability.
 However, long-term uncertainties about the economic effects of COVID-19 on the performance of credit remain.
 In addition to credit exposure, banks’ performance and health more generally depend on the economic health of their borrowers.
 Thus, banks and other financial institutions remain exposed to potential long-term adverse economic effects related to COVID-19.”

-This economic health of borrowers, deemed by the SEC to be the “more general” factor determining health of long-term credit lenders, seeing its wellbeing expire in a shock could form the very spark signaling a possible disaster or least powerful obstacle for the financial sector and, subsequently, the economy at large.
+This economic health of borrowers, deemed by the SEC to be the “more general” factor determining health of long-term credit lenders, seeing its wellbeing expire in a shock could form the very spark signaling a possible disaster or at least powerful obstacle for the financial sector and, subsequently, the economy at large.
 The danger of borrower economic health being threatened may be even closer than many analysts are currently willing to admit.

 Borrower health only appears more precarious in light of still high unemployment numbers around 6.9% according to the Bureau of Labor Statistics.
 This and a low labor force participation rate of just over 61% of the population may indicate a real signs that foreclosure, mass rent delinquency, and the danger of housing prices and other residential property values falling rapidly are not unrealistic at all.